 Signs and Symptoms of Lump on Finger or Finger Joints

 A lump on your finger may appear because of several factors.
-It might be a sign of either harmless or serious underlying condition such as arthritis and cancer.
+It might be a sign of either harmless or serious underlying conditions such as arthritis and cancer.
 However, most of the bump that develops on fingers are symptoms of a benign condition such as injuries and non-cancerous growth.

 The bumps on your finger may appear in different signs and symptoms.
-They can appear as hard raised spots or soft bump depending on the causal factor.
+They can appear as hard raised spots or soft bumps, depending on the causal factor.
 Also, they can develop under the skin or above the skin surface.

-- Small, pea-sized or large bump on the finger
+- Small, pea-sized, or large bump on the finger

 - Single or numerous lumps of the finger

-- Hard, bony or soft lump under the skin of the finger
+- Hard, bony, or soft lump under the skin of the finger

-- Red, pink, brown, yellow, white or skin colored lump on the fingers
+- Red, pink, brown, yellow, white, or skin-colored lump on the fingers

 - Painless and not itchy bump on the skin of the finger

-- Itchy, painful or burning lump
+- Itchy, painful, or burning lump

 - Fluid-filled bump, sore or blister on the finger